 Tricky or strange IELTS part 1 speaking topics.

 Part 1 of the IELTS speaking test is actually the easiest.
-The topics are nearly always about you and your experiences.
-Usually, the topics are pretty easy everyday topics such as Job/studies, hobbies, food, travel, hometown, music, daily routine and so on.
-The examiner asks between 9 to 12 questions around 3 topics and this part of the test lasts around 5 minutes.
+The topics are always about you and your experiences.
+Usually, the topics are pretty easy everyday topics such as job, studies, hobbies, accommodation, travel, hometown, music, daily routine, pets and so on.
+The examiner asks between 9 to 12 questions based around 3 topics and this part of the test lasts around 5 minutes.

-However, sometimes the examiner might ask you questions around an unusual topic.
+However, the examiner will often ask you questions around an unusual topic.
 This is quite normal as the examiner wants to check whether you have memorised answers to the most common topics and needs to evaluate your true ability.
 Do not memorise stock answers as the examiner is trained to spot these and you could lose marks.

 What’s the best approach?